uSadiki/VirtualTouringScripts/README.md

 # VirtualTouringScripts

-This repository contains selected C# scripts from the Unity-based VR application developed as part of the master’s thesis project _"An Empirical Study of Remote Property Exploration in Virtual Reality Environments"_.
+This repository contains the full set of C# scripts used in the Unity-based VR application developed as part of the master's thesis _"An Empirical Study of Remote Property Exploration in Virtual Reality Environments"_.

-The scripts were written for a virtual reality prototype built with Unity and deployed on the Meta Quest 3 headset.
-The goal of the application was to explore the potential of VR as a tool for remote interior evaluation and spatial decision-making.
+## Purpose

-## About the Code
+These scripts were written to support the core functionality of the VR application, including:

-These scripts cover core functionality such as:
+- **Menu management** for spawning and deleting furniture

-- Object interaction and manipulation
+- Handling the **Add Menu** and **Delete Menu**
-- Furniture spawning and deletion
+- Managing **button behavior** and interactions
-- Interaction design trade-offs (e.g., grab vs. gravity)
+- Controlling **object selection, highlighting, and UI flow**
-- Simplified UI control and user feedback collection
+- Basic **user interaction logic** within the VR environment

-They reflect an iterative, development-focused approach to building an interactive VR environment within Unity.
+The code is designed to work within Unity using the XR Interaction Toolkit and was developed for deployment on the Meta Quest platform.

 ## License